FedCor: Correlation-Based Active Client Selection Strategy for Heterogeneous Federated Learning: Methodology

 \section{Methodology}

-In this section, we describe our proposed method, namely, FedGP that aims at boosting the convergence of FL.
-We first formulate our goal of accelerating the convergence of FL as optimization problems in Section~\ref{SubSec:Pre}.
-Then in Section~\ref{SubSec:GP}, we model the correlations between loss changes of clients using a Gaussian Process.
-And we give a practical method to train the Gaussian Process in the FL setting in Section~\ref{SubSec:Train}.
-Finally in Section~\ref{SubSec:Sel}, we exploit the GP model to solve the optimization problems and obtain a novel client selection strategy for heterogeneous FL.
+In this section, we elaborate our proposed method, i.e., FedCor, that can effectively boost the convergence of FL.
+We first formulate our goal of accelerating the convergence of FL as optimization problems that maximize the posterior expectation of loss decrease in \cref{SubSec:Pre}.
+Then, \cref{SubSec:GP} demonstrates empirical evidence that the prior distribution of loss changes in each communication round can be modeled as Gaussian Processes (GP).
+Based on this observation, we utilize GP to solve the optimization problems and obtain an effective client selection strategy for heterogeneous FL in \cref{SubSec:Sel}.
+We further analyze the selection criterion of our client selection strategy and give out its intuitive interpretation in \cref{SubSec:Insight}.
+Finally, in \cref{SubSec:Train}, we describe how we train the GP parameters in communication-constrained FL.